pennersr/django-allauth/docs/configuration.rst

   An integer specifying the minimum password length.
   Deprecated -- use Django's `AUTH_PASSWORD_VALIDATORS` instead.

+ACCOUNT_PRESERVE_USERNAME_CASING (=True)
+  This setting determines whether the username is stored in lowercase (`False`) or whether its casing is to be preserved (`True`).
+Note that when casing is preserved, potentially expensive `__iexact` lookups are performed when filter on username.
+For now, the default is set to `True` to maintain backwards compatibility.

 ACCOUNT_SESSION_REMEMBER (=None)
   Controls the life time of the session.
 Set to `None` to ask the user ("Remember me?"), `False` to not remember, and `True` to always